Beware of Misleading Career Tests

 - Use a valid measure.
 Besides The Career Key, the following are valid measures of Holland's interests/personality types: Vocational Preference Inventory, Self-Directed Search, Strong Interest Inventory, Campbell Interest and Skills Survey, and ACT's UNIACT.

 - Keep in mind that no test can tell you what to do.
-They can help you:
+But, they can help you:

 - Learn about yourself,